scottbamford/inject-typesafe/README.md

-// Call the functions (still typesafe...) sayYo('Steve'); // Returns: Yo Steve its Fred, how are you? sayYo('Laura', 'Bob); // Returns: Yo Steve its Bob, how are you?
+// Call the functions (still typesafe...) sayYo('Steve'); // Returns: Yo Steve its Fred, how are you? sayYo('Laura', 'Bob'); // Returns: Yo Steve its Bob, how are you?
 ```

 ### Can I seperate my dependencies out into sepreate files and types?